ftonneau/beryl.kak/README.md

 The `beryl-dampen-cursor` command guarantees that cursor colors when starting to edit the buffer are the dimmer ones.
 From there, `beryl-enable-changing-cursor` takes care of color alternation.

-## Warning

-Some versions of Kakoune may crash when a wide character (e.g., a Bopomofo glyph) overlaps with a highlighted text column.
-Use `beryl-add-band` with caution.

 ## Installation